HyosungTools/splogparser/README.md

 |----------|----------------------|
 | *        | All views |

+### Time Filtering

+By specifying both a start time and a span in minutes, the scan can be made much faster by eliminating log lines whose timestamps lie outside the range.

+ --timestart 202311040600 --timespan 1440

+The start time is expressed as yyyyMMddhhmm.
+Timespan is in minutes.

 ### Samples Commands and their Meaning

 Parse the [SP] logs and show me all Dispense and Deposit operations: